matejak/argbash/doc/guide.rst

 * Name:
   Both positional and optional arguments have a name.
   In case of optional argument, the name is what appears before the double dash, e.g. name of ``--project-path`` is ``project-path``.
+  The long or short string (e.g. ``--project-path``, ``-p``) itself is called option.
-  The name is used in help and later in your script.
+  The argument's name is used in help and later in your script when you access argument's value.

 * Argument:
-  Options accept arguments.
+  On command-line, options are followed by arguments.
   Although this is confusing, it is a common way of putting it.
   Let's take ``ls -l --sort time`` again as an example :